MicrosoftLearning/mslearn-fabric/Instructions/Labs/17-enforce-model-security.md

 1. Switch to the Power BI service (web browser).

-2. In the workspace landing page, notice the **Sales Analysis - Enforce model security** dataset.
+2. In the workspace landing page, notice the **Sales Analysis - Enforce model security** semantic model.

 	![](../images/dp500-enforce-model-security-image31.png)

-3. Hover the cursor over the dataset, and when the ellipsis appears, select the ellipsis, and then select **Security**.
+3. Hover the cursor over the semantic model, and when the ellipsis appears, select the ellipsis, and then select **Security**.

 	![](../images/dp500-enforce-model-security-image32.png)